oracle/weblogic-kubernetes-operator/documentation/site/content/managing-domains/domain-on-pv/usage.md

 - [Domain information](#domain-information) - This describes the domain type and whether the operator should create the RCU schema.
 - [Domain WDT models](#domain-creation-models) - This is where the WDT Home, WDT model, WDT archive, and WDT variables files reside.
 - [Optional WDT models ConfigMap](#optional-wdt-models-configmap) - Optional, WDT model, WDT variables files.
+- [Using WDT model encryption](#using-wdt-model-encryption) - Optional, using WDT model encryption.
 - [Domain resource YAML file]({{< relref "/reference/domain-resource.md">}}) - This is for deploying the domain in WebLogic Kubernetes Operator.